 This situation only gets more complicated when children are involved.

-Those concerned about being able to financially support themselves following a divorce should seek the advice of a divorce attorney to determine what legal options are available, especially pertaining to alimony.
+Those concerned about being able to financially support themselves following a divorce should seek the advice of a divorce attorney to determine what legal options are available, especially pertaining to TX alimony.

 Factors Considered When Awarding Spousal Maintenance